Evbda.sys BSOD Errors: 4 Solutions to Easily Apply

 - Now press and hold the Shift key and click on Restart.

 - This will take you to the Choose an option screen.
-Click on Troubleshoot > Advanced Option.
+Click on Troubleshoot, then Advanced Option.

 - Click on Startup Repair and follow the on-screen instructions.

 3.2 If you are unable to log in

-In case you can’t boot into Windows, accessing Advanced Option requires an Windows 10 bootable USB drive or Disc.
-Follow the instructions given in the #3 solution – 3.2 to access Choose an Option screen.
+- If you can’t boot into Windows, accessing Advanced Option requires a Windows 10 bootable USB drive or Disc.

-- Windows will scan for any problem causing trouble during startup and fix it.
+- Windows will scan for any problems causing startup problems, including evbda.sys errors.

-- Right-Click on Command Prompt option and select Run as administrator.
+- Right-click on the Command Prompt option and select Run as administrator.

 - In the command prompt, type the following command and hit Enter:

-- Hit enter and wait for the System File Checker to find and fix the problem.
+- Wait for the System File Checker to find and fix the problem.
 The process may take some time, so be patient.